Atlantis, Florida: 2000 census

-As of 2000, speakers of English accounted for 97.94% of all residents, while Spanish was the mother tongue of 2.05% of the population.
+As of 2000, speakers of English as a first language accounted for 97.94% of all residents, while Spanish was the mother tongue of 2.05% of the population.

 As of 2000, Atlantis had the 126th highest percentage of Cuban residents in the US, with 1.70% of the populace.
-It had the sixteenth highest percentage of Syrian residents in the US, at 1.20% of the city's population, and the tenth highest percentage of Australian residents in the US, at 1.10% of its population (tied with Mad River, Ohio, Lebanon, Maine and Gilmer, Illinois.)
+It had the sixteenth highest percentage of Syrian residents in the US, at 1.20% of the city's population, and the tenth highest percentage of Australian residents in the US, at 1.10% of its population (tied with Mad River, Ohio, Lebanon, Maine and Gilmer, Illinois).

 Economy

 Atlantis is home to JFK Medical Center, site of the first reported case that turned out to be part of the 2001 anthrax attacks.
 It is the largest employer in Atlantis.